Chem 308: Organic Chemistry II

 Our lab is proud to work with the American Chemical Society to provide research experience to high school students.

-2023 – Maha Akther (left) and Naiya Bharvad (right) works on the purification of chemically modified ATP for bioimaging applications.
+2023 – Maha Akther (left) and Naiya Bharvad (right) work on the purification of chemically modified ATP for bioimaging applications.
 They also worked on miRNA diagnostics and learned a number of new techniques.
 Congratulations for a productive and successful summer research!

 2022 – Mei Kim, who we enjoyed working with over the summer, successfully completed her research training on lipid chemistry.
 We wish Mei the very best for her future studies.